Queanbeyan Police Station

 The state-of-the-art station, with basement car parking and three above ground levels, also incorporates a new substation.

-Deputy premier John Barilaro and minister for police and emergency services David Elliott joined commissioner of police Mick Fuller to unveil the new station at a formal ceremony in April 2021.
+The minister for Police and Emergency Services, David Elliott joined Commissioner of Police, Mick Fuller to unveil the new station at a formal ceremony in April 2021.

 The facility incorporates custody facilities with charge docks and cells, audio visual link (AVL), modern breath analysis and drug testing equipment and facilities, and briefing rooms.
 Servicing a large area, the station will house general duties, specialist, tactical, crime prevention and investigative units, as well as highway patrol and region enforcement squad officers.